AP Spanish Language and Culture: The exam

 As of May 2017, the exam, normally administered on a Tuesday morning in May, is divided into two sections with multiple parts each.
 Section One, Part A contains sections of reading comprehension, in which students read four different passages and then answer multiple-choice questions about them.
 This section is 40 minutes.

 Section One, Part B contains readings with audio accompaniment and asks students multiple-choice questions to compare and contrast the two as well as synthesize each one individually.
 Section three contains audio presentations of approximately three minutes and has multiple-choice questions.
 The two sections combined are allotted 55 minutes.

-In Section Two, Part 1A: Email Response, students respond to a formal e-mail with a short response and ask questions to the author.
+In Section Two, Part 1A: Email Response, students respond to a formal email with a short response and ask questions to the author.
 This section is 15 minutes.

 In Section Two, Part 2A: Argumentative Essay, is a formal writing component takes the shape of a document-based question.
-Students must use two sources as well as listen to a recording to give a written answer to the question.
+Students must use two sources and a recording to give a written response to the question.

-Section Two, Part 1B: Interpersonal Speaking, is an informal or formal speaking section, where students are expected to interact to a recorded dialogue, during which they have 20 seconds to answer each section.
+Section Two, Part 1B: Interpersonal Speaking, is an informal or formal speaking section, where students are expected to interact with a recorded dialogue, during which they have 20 seconds to answer each section.

 Section Two, Part 2B: Presentational Speaking, asks students to give a formal oral presentation with a cultural comparison document and have four minutes to prepare and two minutes to record.

 The test is approximately 3 1/2 hours in length.

-Note: As of 2017, all audio responses must be digitally submitted online as a mp3 file.
+As of 2017, all audio responses must be digitally submitted online as a mp3 file.
 CD players are no longer accepted.